Jawaharlal Nehru Port

-Jawaharlal Nehru Port, also known as JNPT and Nhava Sheva Port, is the second largest container port in India after Mundra Port.
+Jawaharlal Nehru Port, also known as JNPT and Nhava Sheva Port, is a large container port in India.
 Operated by the Jawaharlal Nehru Port Trust Authority (JNPTA), it is located on the eastern shores of Arabian Sea in Navi Mumbai, Raigad district, Maharashtra.
-This port can be accessed via Thane Creek, a nodal city of Navi Mumbai.
-It is the main port of the Mumbai Metropolitan Region after Mumbai Port, also of Maharashtra and Western India.
+This port can be accessed via Uran, a nodal city of Navi Mumbai.
+It is the main port of the Mumbai Metropolitan Region, also of Maharashtra and Western India.
 Its common name derives from the names of Nhava and Sheva (new sheva) villages that are situated here.
 It is also the terminal of the Western Dedicated Freight Corridor.

 As of January 2023, the port is undergoing upgrades with the help of a loan agreement signed between the Asian Development Bank (ADB) and Nhava Sheva Freeport Terminal Private Limited (NSFTPL).
 The loan of $131 million will be used to improve the terminal's infrastructure, increase its container handling capacity, upgrade existing berths and yards, and install energy-efficient equipment.
 The upgrades aim to attract vessels and make international trade more efficient, transparent and sustainable.